Len Foote Hike Inn at Amicalola Falls

 Guest rooms are cooled by breezes or warmed by blankets and a small radiant heater.
 Rainwater is collected in cisterns and used to irrigate the inn’s vegetable and herb garden.
 Be sure to ask about the resident worms that compost nearly everything, from table scraps to discarded hiking socks.

-The Hike Inn is owned by the state of Georgia and operated by the not-for-profit Appalachian Education and Recreation Services, Inc. (affiliated with the Appalachian Trial Club).
+The Len Foote Hike Inn is owned by the state of Georgia and operated by the not-for-profit Appalachian Education and Recreation Services, Inc. (affiliated with the Appalachian Trail Club).
 This facility is not the same as the

 Lodge at Amicalola Falls State Park